open-feature/openfeature.dev/blog/2025-03-18-devcycle-march-hackathon.md

 We started a [PR here](https://github.com/open-feature/js-sdk/pull/1159) to enhance the Nest.js SDK with these decorators.

-We also lean heavily on the mock interfaces that our DevCycle Nest.js SDK publishes to mock/set flag values to test different branching code paths in our API service; this would be a useful addition to make testing all the OpenFeature SDKs easier.
+We also lean heavily on the mock interfaces provided by the DevCycle Nest.js SDK to mock and set flag values, which allow us to test different branching code paths in our API service.
+Adding similar mocking capabilities would be a useful addition to make testing all the OpenFeature SDKs easier.
-It was a great learning experience to dogfood the OpenFeature SDKs and our Providers, and it inspired us with many new ideas of how to contribute to these SDKs in the future.
+Dogfooding the OpenFeature SDKs and our own providers was a valuable learning experience, sparking new ideas on how to contribute to and improve these SDKs in the future.

 ### Projects that Didn't Make the Cut This Time Around

-- **[on roadmap] Evaluation Reasons for SDKs** – Enhancing our SDKs with evaluation reasons, bringing us closer to full OpenFeature spec compliance.
+- **Evaluation Reasons for SDKs** – Enhancing our SDKs with evaluation reasons, bringing us closer to full OpenFeature spec compliance.
-- **[on roadmap] Feature Flag Observability** – Improving insights into how feature flags impact performance and decision-making.
+- **Feature Flag Observability** – Improving insights into how feature flags impact performance and decision-making.
-- **Add Tracking support to more SDKs** - [OpenFeature SDK Trackking Support](https://openfeature.dev/docs/reference/technologies/sdk-compatibility#server-side-sdks)
+- **Add Tracking support to more SDKs** - [OpenFeature SDK Tracking Support](https://openfeature.dev/docs/reference/technologies/sdk-compatibility#server-side-sdks)
-- **Multi-Provider Expansion** – Bringing multi-provider support to more languages, ensuring flexibility for developers worldwide.
+- **Multi-Provider Expansion** – Bringing multi-provider support to more languages.

 And many more!
 Each project aimed to strengthen the OpenFeature ecosystem and provide better tools for developers.